-Twenty Questions with Travel Photographer and Top SA Instagrammer, Gareth Pon
+20 Questions with Travel Photographer & Top SA Instagrammer, Gareth Pon

-We were lucky enough that Gareth Pon took time out of his busy schedule of travelling, instagramming and dreaming to answer our 20 Questions on Travel Photography.
+Gareth Pon took time out of his busy schedule of travelling, Instagramming and dreaming to answer our 20 questions on Travel Photography.

-The Moment Lenses: They are essential for mobile photography and the ideal tool for getting a different perspective whenever shooting mobile. www.momentlens.co
+The Moment Lenses: They are essential for mobile photography and the ideal tool for getting a new perspectives.

-QWSTION Backpack: I love backpacks!
-So instead of buying fridge magnets from a new city I collect backpacks.
-So far the QWSTION backpacks have been both the most practical and best looking. www.qwstion.com
+QWSTION Backpacks: I love backpacks!
+So, instead of buying fridge magnets from the new cities I visit, I collect backpacks.
+So far the QWSTION backpacks have been both the most practical and best looking.

 2) Define what travel photography means to you?